0xPetra/kyc-verifier/README.md

 yarn or npm
 ```

-You will need to clone thids repository: https://github.com/0xPetra/zksync-web3-rs
+You will need to clone this repository to integrate zkSync Era: https://github.com/0xPetra/zksync-web3-rs

 ### Development